beqaabu/HW-polkadot-phala-network/README.md

 # HW-polkadot-phala-network
-running a local development network on phala network
+Running a local development network on phala network